woldner/VisualLinter/README.md

 4. .eslintrc.json
 5. .eslintrc

+Currently, this extension does NOT support the use of `package.json` as its config file.

-Please note that additional ESLint plugins may be required in order to lint files depending on your config.
+Please note that additional `ESLint` plugins may be required in order to lint files depending on your config.
 The `VisualLinter` output window could help identify these plugins.

 ## Language Support